Skip to content

 Working in Bahrain — what you need to know

-Bahrain distinguishes itself from other Gulf destinations by operating the LMRA (Labour Market Regulatory Authority) system — among the most transparent recruitment frameworks in the region.
-Every worker's permit is recorded in a central database that both employees and employers can access online.
-Bahrain's economy is smaller than the UAE or Saudi Arabia, but it punches above its weight in hospitality (the F1 Grand Prix hospitality sector, luxury hotels in Manama), retail (City Centre Bahrain, The Avenues) and financial services.
-English is widely used in workplaces, making it an accessible first Gulf posting for workers nervous about Arabic.
+Bahrain's LMRA (Labour Market Regulatory Authority) is one of the most transparent recruitment frameworks in the Gulf: every worker's permit is registered in a database accessible to both employer and employee online.
+Bahrain's economy is smaller than the UAE or Saudi Arabia, but its hospitality sector (Formula 1 Grand Prix hotels, luxury properties in Manama), retail (City Centre Bahrain) and financial services recruit Nepali workers reliably.

 Why this destination